-Technical service measures are linked to the activities and annual budget allocation to particular asset based on the following categories:
+Technical service measures are linked to the activities and annual budget allocation to particular asset based on the following categories.

-- Acquisition the activities to provide a higher level of service (e.g. road widening or construction of new road, parks, reserve/open space, redevelopment, new precinct and new facilities to meet the growth demand. - Operations the regular activities to provide services (e.g. opening hours, cleansing, mowing grass, energy, inspections, etc. - Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition.
-Maintenance activities enable an asset to provide service for its planned life (e.g. road patching, unsealed road grading, garden maintenance, building and structure repairs), - Renewal the activities that return the service capability of an asset up to that which it had originally (e.g. road resurfacing and pavement reconstruction, pipeline replacement, play equipment replacement and building component replacement), - Upgrade/New the activities to provide a higher level of service (e.g. widening a road, sealing an unsealed road, replacing a pipeline with a larger size), additional/new playground/sports field or a new service that did not exist previously (e.g. a new library).
+- Acquisition the activities to provide a higher level of service (e.g. road widening or construction of new road, new facilities to meet the growth demand. - Operations the regular activities to provide services (e.g. opening hours, cleansing, mowing grass, energy, inspections, etc. - Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition.
+Maintenance activities enable an asset to provide service for its planned life (e.g. road patching, unsealed road grading, building and structure repairs), - Renewal the activities that return the service capability of an asset up to that which it had originally (e.g. road resurfacing and pavement reconstruction, pipeline replacement and building component replacement), - Upgrade/New the activities to provide a higher level of service (e.g. widening a road, sealing an unsealed road, replacing a pipeline with a larger size) or a new service that did not exist previously (e.g. a new library).